nadprime/coursework-portfolio/Harvard/CS50t-Understanding-Technology/README.md

 - **Multimedia:** The basics of how images, sounds, and videos are represented digitally.
 - **Security:** Core concepts of cybersecurity, including malware, phishing, and encryption.
 - **Web Development:** Fundamentals of HTML, CSS, and JavaScript.

+## Note:
+The assignment of this course cannot be shared publicly due to cs50's academic honesty policy.
+I'll update the link to the certificate soon.
+For now, you can check it on my linkedin.